AzuraCast/azuracast.com/docs/developers/nowplaying.md

 ---
-title: Now Playing Data
+title: Now Playing Data APIs
 ---

-# Now Playing Data
+# Now Playing Data APIs

 The most important and frequently accessed pieces of information that AzuraCast stores are all served as part of a single group of data, which we refer to as the "Now Playing" data.